fbeaufume/spring-graphql-sample/README.md

 GraphQL features:
 - A single GraphQL schema in `src/main/resources/library.graphqls`
 - Several basic queries on books, authors and editors
+- A parameterized query on books
 - The application embeds GraphiQL, a GraphQL client UI, for easy querying

 No external database is requires as the application uses an embedded in-memory H2 database.

-The business data are in `src/main/resources/data.sql`
+The business data are in `src/main/resources/data.sql`.

 ## Usage